Selecting a Marine Grill

 IR technology was previously patented, but the patents expired in the year 2000 and more companies are offering infrared grills at decreasing prices.
 Now you can have the benefits of infrared barbecuing onboard your boat.

 Mounting choices: If cruising is your lifestyle, you probably want to mount your barbecue on the pushpit or on the rail, out of the way yet easily accessible.
 Other mounts plug into rod holders or deck sockets that are standard on many powerboats.
 Depending on the design of your boat, an 8" extension may be practical to position your barbecue outboard.
 If you want the option of using your barbecue on land, a shore stand is a must.
-For sheer portability, the Cabo Grill is the best choice, with folding legs for dockside or camping use, as well as pedestal and rail mount options.
+For sheer portability, the Cabo Grill is a great choice, with folding legs for dockside or camping use, as well as pedestal and rail mount options.
 We now sell both gas and electric versions.

 Radiant burner plates or ceramic briquettes help distribute heat more evenly, which results in properly cooked food.
 A separate fish grill comes in handy for small items, such as chopped vegetables, so they won’t slip through.
 A stainless lighter chimney makes easy work of building a pile of hot charcoal.
 It also cuts down on paper use and eliminates the need for lighter fluid.
 Serving shelves, stainless steel tools, disposable drip box liners and protective covers add to the barbecue experience on board (or on the beach.)